 Described as syrupy and sweet, the Black Cat Classic Espresso Blend is the flagship product amongst the Intelligentsia espresso beans.
 With perfect balance it is just as good with milk as without.

 Intelligentsia are on a mission to offer a range of espresso blends under their Black Cat Project that challenge the boundaries of flavor.
 We think the classic is pretty good though.

-The Black Cat Classic Espresso comes in an organic version too.
-It is perfect for those who don’t drink a lot of coffee as it comes in a smaller 12 oz package.
+The Black Cat coffee beans come in an organic version too.
+They are perfect for those who don’t drink a lot of coffee as they come in a smaller 12 oz package.

 Intelligentsia introduced the concept of Direct Trade to the industry and directly source their beans from growers to produce their top espresso blends.

-We recommend you purchase from the Intelligentsia Storefront to receive the freshest beans!
+We recommend you purchase from the Intelligentsia Amazon Storefront to receive the freshest Intelligentsia black cat espresso beans!

 Flavor Notes: Heavy dark chocolate with a rich crema

 Jo Espresso coffee source their beans from the top 2% of all organic Arabica beans through direct sourcing.

 They are incredibly good value considering the coffee beans are organic, Fairtrade and Rainforest Alliance Certified.

 If you are looking for a more intense espresso blend from Jo, they also offer the Wild Jo blend.